 Introduction to Testing of Mobile Application

-Mobile phone has come to market since more than a decade ago and now started the dawn of new era in the market.
-Earlier there were few applications available for mobile users.
+The mobile phones have come to market since more than a decade ago and now started the dawn of new era in the market.
+Earlier, there were few applications available for mobile users.
 For the last decade, there is growth in a sale for Smartphone’s, tablets and people started using them for each and every small purpose in their lives.
-Hence, there came the need for development of mobile application to make our life easier.
-Now in order for all the mobile application companies to stay in the market, they started the development of mobile application and started releasing them in the market.
+Hence, there came the need for the development of mobile applications to make our life easier.
+Now in order for all the mobile application companies to stay in the market, they started the development of mobile applications and started releasing them in the market.
 Now, in order to give the best experience and flawless working of the mobile application to us emerges the need for testing of mobile applications is necessary.

-It is time-consuming and expensive yet it is worth spending resource on this as it gives a positive experience to your consumer.
-And as we all know “Customer is GOD” for any industries and if you can keep your customer happy they will always come back to you and recommend the product to others and there is a traditional saying that business grows better by Word of Mouth than anything else.
-So, you need to make sure that whenever a customer uses the application for the first time they should have a great experience starting from opening the application to closing the application.
-In case if you don’t find the flaws then your customer has to find the flaw and they don’t want to feel like a “Lab Rat” where they have to do your work and will never come back to you in future and it will be a loss of business for you.
+It is time-consuming and expensive, yet it is worth spending resources on this as it gives a positive experience to your consumer.
+And as we all know “Customer is GOD” for any industry, and if you can keep your customer happy they will always come back to you and recommend the product to others, and there is a traditional saying that business grows better by Word of Mouth than anything else.
+So, you need to make sure that whenever a customer uses the application for the first time, they should have a great experience starting from opening the application to closing the application.
+In case if you don’t find the flaws, then your customer has to find the flaw, and they don’t want to feel like a “Lab Rat” where they have to do your work and will never come back to you in future, and it will be a loss of business for you.

 It brings in a lot of challenges with itself as there are a lot of different scenarios that have to be considered and the choices that you need to make in order to select what is the mix of testing techniques that you are going to consider as there is no such mobile application testing technique that is going to give you 100% accuracy.